Alcohol is the most commonly used addictive substance in Wisconsin.

 Even though moderate drinking may be safe for many people, there are still risks.
 Moderate drinking can raise the risk of death from certain cancers and heart diseases.

-A standard drink is equal to 14.0 grams (0.6 ounces) of pure alcohol.
-Generally, this amount of pure alcohol is found in
+A standard drink is equal to 14 grams (0.6 ounces) of pure alcohol.
+This amount of pure alcohol is often found in:

 - 12 ounces of beer (5% alcohol content).